johnmichaelkuczynski/epistemicengine.xyz/replit.md

   - 30-day session expiration
 - **Session Data**: Stores `userId` and `username` for authenticated users

-**Route Protection**:
+**Route Access**:
-- `AuthGuard` component wraps protected routes
-- Redirects to `/login` if not authenticated
-- Uses `/api/me` endpoint to check session status
+- No route protection - all pages accessible without authentication
+- History page shows user-specific analyses when logged in, empty when not
+- Analysis functionality works for both authenticated and anonymous users

 **API Endpoints**:
 - `POST /api/login` - Username-only login (finds or creates user)
-- `POST /api/logout` - Destroys session and logs out user
-- `GET /api/me` - Returns current authenticated user from session
+- `GET /api/me` - Returns current authenticated user from session (used to display username in header)

 ### Data Storage Architecture